-- A bachelor's degree is the minimum degree required. - Teacher education graduates must be eligible for teacher licensure in Tennessee and other states in the United States. - Elementary teachers will receive preparation in professional and broad, liberal arts education areas with attention to specialized content.
+- A bachelor's degree is the minimum degree required. - Teacher education graduates must be eligible for teacher licensure in Tennessee and other states in the United States. - Elementary teachers will receive preparation in professional and broad, liberal arts education areas with attention to specialized content. - Secondary teachers will receive preparation in professional and subject matter specialty areas. - All teacher education students will have a broad base of studies in liberal arts education.

-- Secondary teachers will receive preparation in professional and subject matter specialty areas. - All teacher education students will have a broad base of studies in liberal arts education. - Applicants approved for any Teacher Education program will be capable of accomplishing its aims.
+Applicants approved for any teacher education program will be capable of accomplishing its aims.

 Students planning to enter the field of teaching will satisfy the requirements for either the Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) degree in the discipline of licensure.
-Persons intending to teach at the PreK-3 or elementary level will satisfy a course of study leading to the Bachelor of Science degree in interdisciplinary studies, which is offered through the College of Education and Behavioral Sciences.
+Persons intending to teach at the PreK-3 level, the elementary level, or the middle grades level will satisfy a course of study leading to the Bachelor of Science degree in interdisciplinary studies, which is offered through the College of Education and Behavioral Sciences.

-Teacher Licensure in Tennessee and most states is available in early childhood education: PreK-3; elementary education: grades K-5; middle grades 6-8 with concentrations in English, mathematics, social studies, or science; special education: K-8 interventionist, 6-12 interventionist, K-12 comprehensive; and in secondary education: art K-12, biology 6-12, business education 6-12, chemistry 6-12, English 6-12, history 6-12, mathematics 6-12, music K-12, physical education (kinesiology) K-12, psychology 9-12, Spanish PreK-12, speech communication 6-12, and theatre K-12.
+Teacher Licensure in Tennessee and most states is available in early childhood education: PreK-3; elementary education: grades K-5; middle grades 6-8 with concentrations in English, mathematics, social studies, or science; special education: K-8 interventionist, 6-12 interventionist, K-12 comprehensive; and in secondary education: art K-12, biology 6-12, business education 6-12, chemistry 6-12, English 6-12, history 6-12, mathematics 6-10, mathematics 6-12, music K-12, physical education (kinesiology) K-12, psychology 9-12, Spanish PreK-12, speech communication 6-12, and theatre K-12.